Note

 Feed some products with both a category and a free-text description:

-curl -X POST http://localhost:8080/indexes/catalogue/train \
+curl -X POST http://localhost:8080/indexes/catalogue/docs \

 -H "Content-Type: application/json" \